As Brexit deal takes shape, Juncker to meet MEPs

 Two hours before they sit down for lunch with May in Brussels, Commission President Jean-Claude Juncker and his Brexit negotiator Michel Barnier will brief Guy Verhofstadt and his European Parliament Brexit team, an official said.

-Verhofstadt and his colleagues wrote to the EU negotiators last week to sound an alarm at what they said were “stalled” talks on EU demands that the rights of EU citizens in Britain be guaranteed directly by the European Court of Justice after Britain leaves the European Union.
+Verhofstadt and his colleagues wrote to the EU negotiators last week [B5N1IL019] to sound an alarm at what they said were “stalled” talks on EU demands that the rights of EU citizens in Britain be guaranteed directly by the European Court of Justice after Britain leaves the European Union.
 They also voiced concern about Northern Ireland.

 Parliament must ratify any treaty on Britain’s withdrawal from the European Union before Brexit in March 2019 in order to create the smooth transition period May wants, and so it will be vital to both sides to keep the legislators on board.

 Senior EU officials and diplomats said work was continuing on Sunday.
 One person close to the discussions said the situation was “delicate”.
+“It’s still quite fluid,” said a second person involved.
+“Nothing is agreed until everything is agreed.”

 Verhofstadt, a former Belgian prime minister and strong critic of Brexit, declined to comment.

-“It’s still quite fluid,” said a second person who is involved.
-“Nothing is agreed until everything is agreed.”
+The German leader of the centre-right group in the EU parliament warned that lawmakers were not yet satisfied.

 The EU wants outline accords on three critical divorce terms before it will open negotiations on the transition and a future free trade pact that would follow.
 May’s lunch on Monday is a deadline for the EU to have her final offers before EU leaders consider whether to agree at a Dec.
 15 summit to launch Phase 2.